 - When I wanted to pay taxes

 A few years later I picked up a Traditional IRA account.
-Yes, you can contribute to both accounts, as long as the combined amount doesn’t exceed the maximum allowed (in my case, the $5,500 per year).
+Yes, you can contribute to both accounts, as long as the combined amount doesn’t exceed the maximum allowed (in my case, it was $5,500 per year).
 I didn’t know about this little fact at first and over contributed one year–oops.
 Anyway, the Traditional IRA acts a lot like a 401k, as they both defer taxes, so when I found myself working at company with no 401k, that was the year I contributed to my Traditional IRA.

 Then I quit my job.
 I had to decide what to do with my old 401k, and since I didn’t have a new job and 401k to roll it into, I moved the money into my Traditional IRA account via direct rollover.